department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/report-MHV+VAOS-appts-list-discovery.md

 ### Some participants were confused to see unfamiliar facilities when navigating from MHV to VAOS.

 When Veterans click the option to schedule an appointment in MHV, a screen asks Veterans to choose a facility from all of those where they are registered.
-This is intended to direct Veterans scheduling at non-VAOS facilities to the appropriate scheduling portal.
+This directs Veterans who can schedule at non-VAOS facilities to the appropriate scheduling portal.

 These facilities are often unfamiliar to Veterans, or simply nowhere near their current location, as they may have visited them once and not known they were being registered.
-The VAOS and Profile teams explored this issue in depth in [May 2021's preferred facilities research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/research-findings.md#recommendations).
+The VAOS and Profile teams explored this issue in-depth in [May 2021's preferred facilities research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/research-findings.md#recommendations).

 <kbd><img width="600" style="border:1px solid #ccc;" alt="A list of VA facilities with an option to schedule at each one" src="https://user-images.githubusercontent.com/2536801/155178493-b442db89-b737-4cdf-99aa-c6c7f3130db8.png"></kbd>

-*MHV's list of scheduling options.*
+*MyHealtheVet's list of scheduling options.*

 > "I wish they would remove the old clinics that I no longer go to off this list." - P5